A Galois connection between classical and intuitionistic logics. II: Semantics: Introduction

 Now there seems to be a little issue with this definition.
 There is the trivial equation $y=b$, corresponding to the case $Y=B$, $g=\id\:B\to B$.
-If the problem $\bGamma_{\id}$ of finding a solution of this trivial equation is really a trivial problem, then any problem $\bGamma_f$ should be equivalent to the problem $\bGamma_{\id}\to\bGamma_f$ of reducing the equation $f(x)=b$ to the trivial equation $y=b$.
-But $\Hom(\id,f)$ is also known as the {\it sheaf of germs of sections} of the map $f$, and $\bGamma_{\Hom(\id,f)}$ is inequivalent to $\bGamma_f$ already for polynomial $f$, either complex (due to multiple roots) or real (due to roots of even multiplicity); see \cite{M0}*{Example \ref{int:equations}} for the details.
+If the problem $\Gamma_{\id}$ of finding a solution of this trivial equation is really a trivial problem, then any problem $\Gamma_f$ should be equivalent to the problem $\Gamma_{\id}\to\Gamma_f$ of reducing the equation $f(x)=b$ to the trivial equation $y=b$.
+But $\Hom(\id,f)$ is also known as the {\it sheaf of germs of sections} of the map $f$, and $\Gamma_{\Hom(\id,f)}$ is inequivalent to $\Gamma_f$ already for polynomial $f$, either complex (due to multiple roots) or real (due to roots of even multiplicity); see \cite{M0}*{Example \ref{int:equations}} for the details.

-Our approach to this issue is that it is not the definition of reduction between parametric problems that is not quite right, but the very formulation of our problem $\bGamma_f$.
-In fact, if we replace it by the problem $\bDelta_f:=\bGamma_{\Hom(\id,f)}$, the issue disappears.
-In closed terms, the problem $\bDelta_f(b)$ asks to find only {\it stable solutions} of the equation $f(x)=b$, that is, such $x_0\in X$ that $f(x_0)=b$ and there exists a neighborhood $U$ of $b$ in $B$ over which $f$ has a section (that is, a map $s\:U\to X$ such that the composition $U\xr{s}X\xr{f}B$ equals the inclusion map $U\emb B$).
+Our approach to this issue is that it is not the definition of reduction between parametric problems that is not quite right, but the very formulation of our problem $\Gamma_f$.
+In fact, if we replace it by the problem $\Delta_f:=\Gamma_{\Hom(\id,f)}$, the issue disappears.
+In closed terms, the problem $\Delta_f(b)$ asks to find only {\it stable solutions} of the equation $f(x)=b$, that is, such $x_0\in X$ that $f(x_0)=b$ and there exists a neighborhood $U$ of $b$ in $B$ over which $f$ has a section (that is, a map $s\:U\to X$ such that the composition $U\xr{s}X\xr{f}B$ equals the inclusion map $U\emb B$).

-What has been said above about parametric problems of the form $\bGamma_f$ carries over to those of the form $\bDelta_f$; the result is nothing but a special case of the sheaf model of \S\ref{models}.
+What has been said above about parametric problems of the form $\Gamma_f$ carries over to those of the form $\Delta_f$; the result is nothing but a special case of the subset/sheaf-valued models of \S\ref{sheaf model}.